AirTrain JFK: Stations

 Platform screen doors (shown here at Howard Beach station) are present on all AirTrain JFK platforms.

 All AirTrain JFK stations contain elevators and are compliant with the Americans with Disabilities Act of 1990 (ADA).
 Each platform is 240 ft long and can fit up to four cars.
 The stations include air conditioning, as well as platform screen doors that protect passengers and allow the unmanned trains to operate safely.
 Escalators and elevators are included in each station, and moving walkways are incorporated into the design of the terminal-area stations.
 Each station also contains safety systems such as CCTV cameras, alarms, and emergency contact points, and is staffed by attendants.

 All the stations have island platforms except for Federal Circle, which has a bi-level split platform layout.
 The Jamaica and Howard Beach stations are designed as "gateway stations" to give passengers the impression of entering the airport.
 There are also stations at Lefferts Boulevard, as well as Terminals 1, 4, 5, 7, and 8.
 Three former terminals, numbered 3, 6, and 9, were respectively served by the stations that were later renamed Terminals 2, 5, and 8.
 The four stations outside the Central Terminal Area were originally designated with the letters A–D alongside their names; the letters were later dropped.
-After Terminal 2 station closed in 2022, Terminal 1 station temporarily served passengers for both terminals until the closure of Terminal 2 in January 2023.
+After Terminal 2 station closed in 2022, Terminal 1 station temporarily served passengers for both terminals, until the closure of Terminal 2 in January 2023.

-STV Inc., the AirTrain's main architectural and engineering designer, was tasked with creating a consistent design for the stations and infrastructure.
-The Jamaica station was designed by Voorsanger Architects, and Robert Davidson of the Port Authority's in-house architecture department designed the Howard Beach station.
+STV Inc., the AirTrain's main architectural and engineering designer, was tasked with creating a consistent design for the stations and infrastructure, and Jonathan Cohn of STV was the design director. the Jamaica station was designed by Voorsanger Architects, and Robert Davidson of the Port Authority's in-house architecture department designed the Howard Beach station.
 Most stations in the airport are outdoors, but the Terminal 4 station is within the mezzanine of that terminal.
 The Jamaica station was designed with a footbridge leading from the AirTrain terminal above the LIRR tracks to the subway, as well as space for a hotel on top of it.
 Each station's construction was divided into nine components (such as connections to parking garages), and construction materials were customized to the specific needs of each station site.